 Your call could save a life.

-How Does Rehab Work?
+How Does Rehab and Detox Work?

-Long-term recovery means receiving treatment for all of the symptoms of one’s addiction.
+Long-term recovery means receiving treatment for all of the withdrawal symptoms of one’s addiction.
 This means identifying and assessing the consequences.
 With Transitions Recovery Program possessing a behavioral healthcare team made up of addiction specialists, nurses, and psychologists, the patient’s entire history will be assessed to understand the addiction from all sides.

 We’ll analyze the patient’s sociological background, psychological makeup, educational and work history, family and marriage difficulties, and medical issues for a full view of the addiction.
-Once this is completed, we’ll provide a dual diagnosis and highlight and treat any co-existing mental health issues that could adversely impact treatment or prevent recovery.
+Once this is completed, we’ll provide a dual diagnosis and highlight and treat any co-existing mental health issues that could adversely impact your addiction treatment programs or prevent recovery.

 The Day-to-Day of Rehab

-So what do you do in rehab?
+So what do you do rehab?
 What is drug rehab like?
 Well, for starters you’ll wake up bright and early six days per week at 6:30 am.
 On Sunday, you’ll get to sleep in for an extra half hour.
 While you might be accustomed to waking up without an alarm clock, your body will get used to waking up to greet your day with a smile.

 After waking up, you’ll receive your medication and find your way to a healthy breakfast.
 We provide residential patients with food cards, and you’ll go food shopping during the week.
 Since this is a reality-based program, you’ll make your own meals.